 Music is at the heart of the worship in the Church and there is an unbroken tradition of Choral singing at the Cathedral since it was consecrated.

-Following the appointment of Bishop Alan Hopes, music in the Cathedral has been given an even greater role in the ministry of the Church.
-A new emphasis has been placed on the reintroduction of musical traditions that had been unduly neglected following the Second Vatican Council, with a special place for Gregorian Chant in the Solemn Liturgy and the recitation of the Divine Office.
+Since the appointment of Bishop Alan Hopes, music in the Cathedral has been given an even greater role in the ministry of the Church.
+A new emphasis was placed on the reintroduction of musical traditions that had been unduly neglected following the Second Vatican Council, with a special place for Gregorian Chant in the Solemn Liturgy and the recitation of the Divine Office.

-The Choristers are a mixed group of girls and boys drawn from local schools, and they sing regularly at the 11am Solemn Mass on the first Sunday of the month.
+The Schola Cantorum is complemented by the Cathedral Choristers who are a mixed group of girls and boys drawn from the local area.
+The Choristers rehearse twice weekly and join the Schola for the 11am Solemn mass on most Sundays.